UPCOMING CLASSEs, WORKSHOPS, and events

 CLASS DESCRIPTION

-Let yourself be a beginner or dust off those old skills, all skill levels are welcome.
+Your instructor will give a demo and then help you create your own halloween pieces!
 After your class your work will be glazed, fired, and ready for pick up within a few weeks using the glazes you choose during your class.
+Class comes with clay, instruction, and use of tools.
+This course is hands on, come ready to make work.

-Ages: 13+ up
+Ages: 16+ up

 Instructor: Stephanie LeBaudour